A2U8C/DS164_A2M/README.md

 ## 1. Geo-fencing Module
 ![](Images/Geo.PNG)
-- Based on the interpretation of IRS satellite data of the period Apr 2017 to Mar 2018, the Forest Cover in the UT is 6,742.78 sq km which is 81.74 % of the UT's geographical area.
 - The forest area is divided into 8 divisions, subdivided into ranges and then into beats and each beat is allocated to each beat officer.
 - A notification is sent when the patrolling officer moves from one beat to another.